gclluch/TweetMiner/README.md

 # TweetMiner
-Mines Twitter data for use in natural language processing
+Mines and optionally cleans Twitter data for use in natural language processing